Gipsy House: Garden

 An acre of formal gardens separated by bordered rooms including a vegetable garden, a maze and an orchard, surround the house.
 Dahl remodelled the garden in the early 1960s and planted 200 roses.
 Dahl also grew vegetables in the garden and laid a path to his writing hut.
 Dahl was passionate about growing onions and orchids and a garden bench at the house has a carved back resembling a string of onions.
 Dahl would cheat at onion growing competitions with locals, ordering special seeds from growers.
 Dahl did not plant the garden himself due to his back pain from injuries from World War II.
 The main horticultural development of the garden occurred after Dahl's marriage to Felicity Crosland in 1983.
 Several animals lived in the garden in the 1950s and 60s including a tortoise, hens and a rabbit.

 A teahouse in the garden was converted into an aviary for parakeets and the hundreds of budgerigars who roamed the countryside during the day would roost there at night.
 It was inspired by one that Dahl had seen at Moyns Park, an Elizabethan country house in Essex, the home of his friend Ivar Bryce.
 The bird house was filled with large green bottles in 2008.

 The gardens feature several curiosities; stones at the entrance to the maze are inscribed with lines from Dahl's books and a piece of jade sent to Dahl by an Australian child is set into the garden path along with old pennies.
 The front lawn of the house has two manhole covers, one decorated with the design of the Queen of Hearts and the other of Ace of Spades in reference to Dahl's love of the card game blackjack.

 In 1960 Dahl bought a vardo from his sister, Alfhild and her husband Leslie.
-It had been bought by Dahl's sister for Bert Edmonds, a Romanchal neighbour.
+It had been bought by Dahl's sister for Bert Edmonds, a Romanichal neighbour.
 The caravan still sits in the garden.